brenthuisman/par2deep/README.md

     $ pip3 install -U pip
     $ pip3 install par2deep --user

+Alternatively, clone/download this repo and install:

+    $ pip3 installl ./par2deep

+Or run directly:

+    $ python3 par2deep

+### Windows

 If you use Windows, and do not have Python installed, you can grab an installer [here](https://github.com/brenthuisman/par2deep/releases).
 These msi packages are generated created with the `cx_Freeze` package using the `setup_cx.py` script:

     $ python3 setup_cx.py bdist_msi

-Alternatively, clone/download this repo and install:

-    $ python3 setup.py install --user

-Or run directly:

-    $ python3 par2deep
+Configuration used to produce the release `.msi`: Python 3.8.10 64bit (for Windows 7 compatibility), cx_Freeze 6.4.

 ## Usage